project-koku/nise/README.rst

       If *overwrite* is used, the regular data file generated will have invoice id populated

 Note: If `--insights-upload` is and pointing to a URL endpoint you must have INSIGHTS_USER and INSIGHTS_PASSWORD set in your environment.
+      Payloads for insights uploads will be split on a per-file basis.

 Note: If `--static-report-file` is used start_date will default to first day of current month.  `start_date: last_month` will be first day of previous month.  `start_date: today` will start at the first hour of current day.  `end_date` can support relative days from the `start_date`. i.e `end_date: 2` is two days after start date.